jblairpdx/GIScience_I/labs/lab_3.md

 2. Compose your answers for each question in the document following each question.

 ##### Questions

+TODO: FINISH FROM HERE
+?: what are the units of the population attribute value?

 1. When changing the projection of a data frame a warning pop-up windows appeared.
 What does this warning message mean?
 What happens when you dismiss the window (click `Yes`)?
 2. ArcMap allows you to have multiple data frames (maps) in a single layout.
 You can drag files from the *Catalog* panel in the *Layout View* to add it to a data frame.
 If there are multiple data frames, in which one is the new layer added?
 How is that data frame visually presented in the ArcMap user interface?